karpathy/rendergit/README.md

 - **Sidebar navigation** with file links and sizes
 - **Responsive design** that works on mobile
 - **Search-friendly** - use Ctrl+F to find anything across all files
+- **MCP Server** - integrate directly with Claude Desktop and other MCP-compatible tools

 ## Contributing